 - Development and implementation of a Cultural Safety Self Reflection Tool across several organisations (the tool is based on the St. Luke’s Cultural Safety Self Reflection tool)

-- Supported the development of the NAIDOC Week Children’s Day, which was attended by over 400 children and their families in 2015 and 2016
+- Supported the development of the NAIDOC Week Children’s Day, which is now a highly anticipated annual event with over 1000 attendees

 - Ensured that all workers employed by Communities for Children have a strong understanding and commitment to cultural safety and have undergone Cultural Safety self-reflection (which includes having an ongoing commitment to increasing their knowledge and awareness of cultural safety).